mreitz94/contacts_api/README.md

   database: contacts_api_test
 ```

+There are two ways to install the project and build the database:

-To initialize the project run the startup script:
+1. To initialize the project run the startup script:

 ```shell
 sh start.sh
 ```

-The above script actually runs the following 3 commands, to bundle and install the project, create the mysql schema, and migrate the contacts table:
+2. The above script actually runs the following 3 commands, to bundle and install the project, create the mysql schema, and migrate the contacts table.
+You can simulate the start.sh script by running these three commands manually:

 ```shell
 bundle install